EDUCBA Logo

 Consider the below example where we have BRAND sales data like local, zonal, and national wise.

-Assume that we need to filter only the specific brand sales to view the sales data.
-In this scenario, filters can be used, and they will be very useful for displaying only the specific data.
+We must filter only the specific brand sales to view the sales data.
+In this scenario, filters can use, which will be very useful for displaying only the specific data.
 Now let’s see how to apply the Excel Autofilter by following the below procedure.

 • First, select the cell to apply a filter.
 Go to Data Tab.
 Choose the Autofilter option.